 To build individual and group capacity to work effectively across people's differences, it is essential to understand culture.
 Culture is the shared patterns in a social group that determine appropriate behavior and help us make meaning of our environment.
 We work within and negotiate culture all the time, whether or not we are aware of it.
-Every group or organization has a dominant culture and possibly subcultures.
+Every group or organization has a dominant culture and subcultures.
+In white, middle-class, dominant culture in the U.S., certain patterns are the norm-either/or thinking over both/and thinking, individual leadership over groups, expedient decisionmaking over deliberation.
+For example, the dominant culture favors perfectionism and taking personal responsibility to avoid mistakes rather than seeing them as opportunities for growth or for celebrating what went well and what was learned.4

 A common way of understanding culture is with the model of the "cultural iceberg."
-Cultural aspects that are visible or explicit are represented by the part of the iceberg above water-just the tip of the iceberg.
-Elements of explicit culture are things that are commonly easy to perceive, such as how people dress, the language they use, types of spaces they create, types of foods they eat, etc. The unseen or implicit aspects of culture exist below the water line; they are what can sink the ship of a relationship or endeavor if they are not understood and can affect the ability to communicate and work toward shared goals.
-Examples of implicit culture are subconscious and unconscious attitudes toward body language (Is it polite to shake hands?
-What's a good handshake?), gender roles (Is it more appropriate for a man or woman to be a stay-at-home parent?), work ethic (Is someone more committed if they work certain hours of the day?), etc. (For more on the cultural iceberg and how to see culture in your team, group, or organization, refer to the Workplace Culture guide.)
+Cultural aspects that are visible or explicit are represented by the part of the iceberg above water.
+Elements of explicit culture are things that are commonly easy to perceive, such as how people dress, the language they use, types of spaces they create, and types of food they eat.
+The unseen or implicit aspects of culture exist below the water line; they are what can sink the ship of a relationship or endeavor if they are not understood and can affect the ability to communicate and work toward shared goals.
+Examples of implicit culture are subconscious and unconscious attitudes toward work roles (Are people of color and white women expected to be responsible for a firm's work in equity, diversity, and inclusion?
+Are Black people really more suited to government and community work?), gender roles (Is it more appropriate for a man or woman to be a stay-at-home parent?), and work ethic (Is someone more committed if they work more hours?).
+(For more on the cultural iceberg and how to see culture in your team, group, or organization, refer to the Workplace Culture guide.)